ESPN Executive to Take Over as Los Angeles Times Top Editor

 “We are elated to welcome Kevin to the Los Angeles Times,” added the paper’s owners Patrick and Michele Soon-Shiong.
 “Kevin possesses a clear understanding of the rigor necessary for independent journalism and how to translate that journalism to multiple platforms.
 He also shares our passion for the unique opportunity we have to build the L.A.
 Times into a media enterprise with a distinct West Coast point of view.”

 Over the past several months, Merida’s name has been floated for many of the top jobs available in journalism, including as the replacement for Washington Post executive editor Marty Baron, who retired earlier this year after nearly a decade atop the paper.
-Merida worked at the Post prior to joining ESPN, at one point working as the D.C. paper’s managing editor.
+Merida worked as a reporter for The Dallas Morning News and The Milwaukee Journal, and as a reporter and in various senior editor’s jobs at the Post prior to joining ESPN, at one point working as the D.C. paper’s managing editor.

 But industry insiders have expected for months that Merida would more likely be selected to replace Norman Pearlstine, the former executive editor who stepped down from his Los Angeles Times post at the end of last year.